yassinetb/yassinetb.github.io/_posts/2024-05-20-3-months-into-my-phd.md

 Now supervision has an additional layer compared to mere “delegation” — teaching.
 This is one part I value a lot.
 I feel a responsibility towards the students I supervise.
 I feel like I must, to the best of my abilities, show them the way, explain them things the best I could, and most importantly, inspire them to do good Science.
 This is a humbling experience, that takes human discipline, but also scientific rigor and knowledge.
 While I know that a lot of student project I’ll oversee won’t lead to ground-breaking research, I know I have the opportunity to positively influence one’s scientific career and attitude to work — and that is a privilege and responsibility I’m happy to carry.

 Oh, before I forget - Choose your students wisely.
-Don't get too many.
-Don't get too many.
+And don't get too many.
+Really, don't get too many.
 Did I say you shouldn't get too many?

 ### Disjointed Supervision Thoughts and Stories <d-footnote> I couldn't find a way to smoothly connect these with my previous paragraphs, so I just put them here without transition.
 Oops</d-footnote>